Robert J. Reeves P.C.

-Automobile Accidents While On the Job
+Automobile Accidents On the Job

 Employee or Independent Contractor

-Special Errand for Employer
+Special Errand Rule

 Just like going too far away from your work-related task can make a personal errand not covered, doing something specifically for your employer can bring you under the workers compensation umbrella.
 Ordinarily, simply getting to work or going home from work is not a workers compensation event.
 If you are involved in an accident after leaving your house to go to work, that would be covered under private automobile insurance.
-However, if your boss asks you to come to work early or to pick up something related to your job and you are injured, that accident arguably would be covered as a workers compensation claim.
-It gets pretty confusing, and insurance companies are quick to try to confuse you and fight claims based on these nuances.
+However, if your boss asks you to come to work early or to pick up something related to your job and you are injured, that accident arguably could be covered as a workers compensation claim.
+It gets pretty confusing, and insurance companies are quick to try to confuse you and fight claims based on these critical distinctions.

 Third Party Claims